Rhamondre Stevenson Player Prop Bets for the NFL Playoffs | New England vs. Buffalo 1/15/2022

 Matchup vs. Buffalo

-- The Bills give up 109.8 yards per game on the ground, the NFL's 14th-ranked rush defense.
+- In terms of defending against the run, the Bills are 14th in the NFL, allowing 109.8 yards per game.

-- This season the Bills have conceded 19 rushing TDs.
-They are ranked 26th in the league in that category.
+- The Bills have allowed 19 rushing touchdowns, 26th in the league.

 Recent Performances

-- Stevenson put together a 34-yard rushing performance in last week's matchup with the Dolphins, carrying the ball four times (averaging 8.5 yards per carry).
+- In last week's matchup with the Dolphins, Stevenson picked up 34 yards on four carries (averaging 8.5 yards per carry).

-- Stevenson has run for 141 yards on 23 carries (47.0 yards per game) with two touchdowns on the ground in his last three games.
+- Over his last three games, Stevenson has taken 23 carries for 141 yards (47.0 per game) and two touchdowns.

 Stevenson's New England Teammates